Walt Disney World Resort Levels and Pricing: A Quick Guide

 Disney Moderate Resorts

 We did however notice that since there are fewer guests, hence more relaxing, the buses to these resorts don’t tend to run as frequently as the Value resorts do.
 So you may experience more waiting for the complimentary Disney buses to arrive at your location.
-Of these, Caribbean Beach is the hub of the Gondola system and will have that as an alternate transportation option.
+Of these, Disney’s Caribbean Beach Resort is the hub of the Skyliner system and will have that as an alternate transportation option.
+Check out all the Disney Moderate Resorts.

 Which Resorts are Moderate Resorts at Walt Disney World?